universal-meaning-map/ipld-mindmap-old-readme/README.md

 `nY`(`cB`) → `cC`
 `nZ`(`cC`) → `cA`

-This implies that a node should not point to another node.
-Since it will be changing dimensions.
+This implies that a set of nodes can't be referencing to them self as a direct-graph.

 A [`node cluster`](###-node-cluster) is the set of nodes that are poining to the same `CID`. a coordinate in this space, where the abcissa is the content that is pointing at, and the ordenate is